LEB-EPFL/ht-storm/README.md

-# ht-storm
+# Visit the HT-Storm Wiki #
-HT-STORM project management
+The [wiki](https://github.com/kmdouglass/ht-storm/wiki) contains information concerning the project.

-# Visit the Wiki #
+# HT-Storm Project Code #

-The [wiki](https://github.com/kmdouglass/ht-storm/wiki) contains information on software setup and miscellaneous information concerning the project.
+The project code is hosted on the EPFL Git server.
+Please as [Kyle](mailto:kyle.douglass@epfl.ch) for access.